VAR logo English

 Looking for a possible definition for Will

 In the system A+X+Y+Z, A can notice a symmetry between her relationship to each inanimate object (X, Y and Z).
 Moreover, the objects can be considered grouped as a single compound object, XYZ, such as a spacecraft or rubble-pile asteroid, and become her reference, with respect to which all measurements are taken.
 But then, the being, A, also has component parts and limbs (A=h+a+a+t+l+l), and also tools.
 Her extended-phenotype blurs between being thought of as external objects, and being part of the being's being.
-Finally, if A exerts her will on an object (a bowling ball, a fellow human being) by rolling it up to the top of a hill, to watch how it rolls back down again, that object becomes part of her extended phenotype.
+Indeed, if A exerts her will on an object (a bowling ball, a fellow human being) by rolling it up to the top of a hill, to watch how it rolls back down again, that object becomes part of her extended phenotype.

-Bifurcation
+Bifurcation and causality

-Flat-functions (non-analytic smooth functions) such as {IF(t>0 AND ClutchEngaged): exp(-1/t); 0} and Friedrichs mollifiers are ways of modelling this smoothed-out transition, with a piecewise approach to handle the point of bifurcation.
+Points of bifurcation are the seemless branch points in the current trajectory of the system, where either one path or the other could have been chosen.
+Flat-functions (non-analytic smooth functions) such as {IF(t>0 AND ClutchEngaged): exp(-1/t); 0} and Friedrichs mollifiers are one way of modelling this smoothed-out transition, with a piecewise-continuous approach to handle the point of bifurcation.
+These correctly capture the constraint that no part of the transition, even a smooth and continuous one, can start before t0, since the effects cannot anticipate the cause: it has no Taylor expansion.
 Curiously, though, in the case of the car clutch example, it is the deterministic system (the mechanics of the car) that has the flat-function properties attributed to it, not the system that supposedly has the overriding will (the human driver).
 So, all flat-functions have succeeded in doing is indicating where the problem lies.
-It is a bit like putting down marker flags in a mine field: nothing has been defused yet, but at least we have pinpointed where the explosives are located.
-However, the flat-function does also correctly capture the constraint that no part of the transition, even a smooth and continuous one, can start before t0, since the effects cannot anticipate the cause: it has no possible Taylor expansion.
+It is a bit like putting down marker flags in a mine field: no explosives have been defused yet, but at least we have pinpointed where they are located.
 Indeed, an agent with overriding will is not in fact relevent here; even in a driverless car, the components on both sides of the clutch do not know, in advance, that the car is about to pull away.
 Similarly for a snooker ball about to be hit (and equally for the one that is about to do the hitting); at the moment of collision, our analytical tools consider them to be a single system, and their respective states to continue to be an evolution from that.
+This is a manifestation of the quantum measurement problem, and applies all the way up to the classical level.

 Looking for a possible definition for Free-will

 In the human-centric view, the pinnacle of the process of self-organising complex structures is the evolution of those that led to the emergence of consciousness.
-Perhaps related to the hard problem (NS, 29-Jan-2022, p48), it is not clear what it is that gives our feeling of having free-will (NS, 21-May-2016, p32) with the possible implication that it might be connected with what gives us a feeling of the flow of time (NS, 04-Feb-2017, p31) and, although none of the interpretations capture it (NS, 02-Nov-2013, p34) it is presumably connected to the laws of thermodynamics.
+Perhaps related to the hard problem (NS, 02-Apr-2022, p38; NS, 29-Jan-2022, p48), it is not clear what it is that gives our feeling of having free-will (NS, 21-May-2016, p32) with the possible implication that it might be connected with what gives us a feeling of the flow of time (NS, 04-Feb-2017, p31) and, although none of the quantum mechanics interpretations capture it (NS, 02-Nov-2013, p34) it is presumably connected to the laws of thermodynamics.

 Events can either be caused (by previous events) or be spontaneous (random, uncorrelated) and our intuitive notion of free-will cannot be the result of either (NS, 12-Jun-2021, p28).
 Free-will (NS, 03-Sep-2016, p35) cannot be the opposite of deterministic behaviour, but a rich, chaotic behaviour on the boundary between deterministic behaviour and spontaneously random behaviour (NS, 18-Apr-2020, p25).
 The internal mechanisms, of the thing that reputedly has the free-will, evaluate the various alternatives, with a view to choosing one, and to execute the actions to deliver the outcomes associated with that choice.
 Free-will could be just the name that we give to behaviour that is dominated by internal interactions (internal causes) within the system (NS, 06-Apr-2019, p34) measurable using Tononi's integrated information theory.
 Between changes of speed or direction, all of the actions of the components of a clock (or, more markedly, of a car with a clutch that is about to be engaged) are smooth, continuous, and deterministic, following the usual laws of motion.
 Likewise, for a human mind, immersion is the feeling that the tool (the blindman's cane, the tennis pro's racquet, the driver's car, the organism's own body parts) has become part of the extended self (NS, 12-Dec-2020, p42).
-Maybe this kicks in when the expressions of free-will, via piecewise discontinuities, are imposed on the components so frequently that the periods of continuous behaviour are vanishingly short; and a view that would not be inconsistent with Libet's observations (NS, 11-Aug-2012, p10).
+Maybe this kicks in when the expressions of free-will, via piecewise discontinuities, are imposed on the components so frequently that the periods of continuous behaviour are vanishingly short; and a view that would not be inconsistent with Libet's results (NS, 11-Aug-2012, p10).

 Principle of relativity for determinism and free-will

-The more deterministic the hardware of the universe is, (Den83: NewSc) the more able are its organisms to choose how to avoid the inevitable (thereby making it non-inevitable, after all).
+The more deterministic the hardware of the universe is (Den83, NewSc) the more able are its organisms to choose how to avoid the inevitable (thereby making it non-inevitable, after all).

-Panpsychism proposes that consciousness lies on a continuum (NS, 20-Nov-2021, p42; NS, 02-May-2020, p40) with the human mind defined to be unity, and rocks and subatomic particles down close to zero, but not quite zero (NS, 02-Apr-2022, p38).
+Panpsychism proposes that consciousness lies perhaps on a continuum (NS, 20-Nov-2021, p42; NS, 02-May-2020, p40) with the human mind defined to be unity, and rocks and subatomic particles down close to zero, but not quite zero (NS, 02-Apr-2022, p38).

 Since the hardware of the universe is not quite perfectly deterministic (but is, even so, much closer to it than it is to being perfectly random) then the act of copying will never be 100% accurate, and evolution will inevitably arise.